maulanadityaa/olshop-sepatu/README.md

 ## Credit :credit_card:
-Please gimme a star :star:
+Please gimme a star :star:. <br>
+Feel free to request pull or add a discussion about this repository or even a bug report :call_me_hand:

 <!-- CONTACT -->